FAQ: Open Access Publication Funding

 Will the data basis for a needs analysis be standardised in some way or is it left to the proposer to develop suitable methods and explain them in the proposal?

 The development of suitable methods is left to the proposer.
 The guidelines clearly regulate the basis on which the funding needs calculation is to be undertaken.
-Proposers must make and substantiate plausible assumptions regarding their needs in the proposed period.
+Proposers must make and substantiate plausible assumptions regarding their needs in the proposal; these may also include foreseeable transformative agreements.

 Does a needs calculation exclusively cover the open access publications of affiliated correspondence authors or also their co-authors?

-Only those open access publications by correspondence authors affiliated with the proposing institution are to be used as the basis, excluding publications that are not eligible for funding.
+Only those open access publications by correspondence authors liable to payment who are affiliated with the proposing institution are to be used as the basis, excluding publications that are not eligible for funding.
+If the first author is required to pay fees, this publication can also be funded in exceptional cases (providing no other institution bears the costs).

 What is the set allowance that can be proposed per publication?
 Does it differ according to disciplines?